christophwi/MaxQuant.Live/docs/runScanProtocol.rst

 Automated startup
 -----------------
 The startup of a scan protocol can be triggered by an incoming so-called “magic scan”.
-If MaxQuant.Live is in listening mode and receives Ms1 scans with the scan range m/z 909 to XXXX, then the scan protocol with Id number XXXX is loaded from the library and started immediately.
-This feature enables a seamless integration of MaxQuant.Live into the standard LC-MS controlled by Xcalibur, because the magic scans can be easily defined as Xcalibur method (see below).
-Doing this, MaxQuant.Live takes over the control directly after a ‘magic’ Xcalibur method starts.
+If MaxQuant.Live is in `Listening Mode <mainWindow>`_ and receives Ms1 scans with the scan range m/z 909 to XXXX, then the scan protocol with Id number XXXX is loaded from the library and started immediately.
+This feature enables a seamless integration of MaxQuant.Live into the standard LC-MS controlled by Xcalibur, because the magic scans can be easily defined as Xcalibur method.
+Doing this, MaxQuant.Live switches into `Running Mode <mainWindow>`_ and takes over the control directly after a ‘magic’ Xcalibur method starts.

 Xcalibur method setup
 ^^^^^^^^^^^^^^^^^^^^^
 .. figure:: figures/image025.png
-    :width: 300px
+    :width: 50%
-    :align: left
+    :align: right

 1. Create a new Xcalibur method via the standard method editor.
 Enter LC settings, Tune files, etc. as you would normally do.
 Please refer to the Xcalibur user manual for help.
 Caution: Make sure that the MS method duration is equal to your LC run time.
 2. In the MS method, create one Full MS – SIM scan with the scan range m/z 909 to MaxQuant.Live Id, for example m/z 909 to 1001 for the MaxQuant.Live scan protocol with the unique identifier 1001 created above.
 Set the scan runtime to an arbitrary value >1 min, but less than the method duration.
 The scan resolution should be equal to the Full Scan resolution set in the MaxQuant.Live scan protocol.